cpp-baja-sae/datalogging/data_collector/README.md

 - The SD card can become corrupted for any number of reasons, most recently because a file was opened twice at the same time, one time for writing and another for reading.
 Reformatting the SD card fixed this.
+- Sometimes the SD card just refuses to read from or write to a particular folder.
+This is checked for and skipped over when starting a new datalog.